Pixplicity/beginners-workshop/getting_started.md

 ### 1. Java

 A [Java Software Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html), version 7 is recommended.
+A Java Runtime Environment (JRE) is not enough to do Android development, you need the Java SDK!

-We advise against using JDK 8 for this workshop.
-For one since it's not supported :-P On a Mac you need a Java Runtime Environment (JRE) version 6 to be able to run Android Studio.
-Note: A Java Runtime Environment (JRE) is not enough to do Android development, you need that Java SDK!
+**Note:** On a Mac you need a Java Runtime Environment (JRE) version 6 to be able to run Android Studio.

 ### 2. Android Studio
 Install the [Android Studio](http://developer.android.com/sdk/installing/studio.html) bundle, which includes:
   * The Android Studio IDE, which is based on the community edition of IntelliJ IDEA.
-  * All the Android SDK Tools to design, test, debug, and profile your app.
+  * All the Android SDK tools to design, test, debug, and profile your app.
   * The latest Android platform to compile your app.
-  * The latest Android system image to run your app in the emulator
+  * The latest Android system image to run your app in the emulator.

 ### 3. Git client (optional)